Arysleidy/assign/README.md

-# DDSS 2018 - Supporting Materials
+# MSI DDSS - Supporting Materials

 The code and resources available in this repository are to be used in the scope of the *DDSS* course.